Rogue River News & Updates

 - Visit the How to get a Permit page for additional options to get a float permit after the lottery process and keep a lookout for cancellations on the Float Space Openings page.

-- If you were successful in the lottery a confirmation letter (PDF) has been sent to the party leader and includes information regarding check-in procedures, Conditions of Use (PDF), and other important reminders.
-These two PDF documents have been revised and updated for the 2014 season.
+- If you were successful in the lottery a Confirmation Letter (PDF) has been sent to the party leader.
+This letter includes important information regarding the permit and floating on the river.
+You can view the individual documents on the Rogue River Permits page.
+They have been revised and updated for the 2015 season.

 - Smullin Visitor Center Phone Access Hours: May 5th–October 15th, 8:00 am to 3:00 pm, seven days a week.